Managing the complexity of hybrid cloud with cognitive IT

 Cloud adoption has become mainstream for enterprise CIOs, and cognitive IT can provide the perfect solution to effectively scale the model across the organization.
-CIOs are running in-house pilot projects to understand the right adoption paths for their business and apply the necessary changes to application and infrastructure architectures, service delivery, DevOps, production operations and governance.
+CIOs are running in-house pilot projects to understand the right adoption paths for their business and apply the necessary changes to business applications and infrastructure architectures, service delivery, DevOps, production operations and governance.

 Unfortunately, when introducing these new architectures and operating models, CIOs don’t have the luxury of time.
-Businesses are already using public clouds, DevOps tooling and automation to launch new applications every day.
+Businesses are already using public clouds, DevOps tooling and automation to launch new business applications every day.
 Successful cloud adoption must be done in a standardized way while optimizing the IT economics for the chief financial officer.

 Mary Meeker’s Internet Trends 2017 report, published by Kleiner Perkins Caufield Byers, outlines this shift in enterprise concerns from data security and cloud economics to governance, compliance and vendor lock-in.
 One of the study’s key findings was that the number of global internet users hit 3.4 billion in 2016, a 10 percent increase from the previous year.
 Clearly, the age of the digital consumer has arrived, and organizations have to adapt.

-Transforming IT Management
+Transforming IT management

 Cloud and automation technologies have proven to bend the cost curve, drive agility and deliver innovation in an as-a-service delivery model.
 However, it’s challenging to scale the cloud benefits across the enterprise in a standard way.
 To make things more difficult for today’s CIO, IT services must be federated and managed for easy consumption by users in a real-time model.
 Enterprise IT does not own or control the underpinnings of IT services while ensuring an experience that users are accustomed to in the consumer world.